-Risk Management recommends the following when renting a passenger vehicle or van on University business;
+Institutional Risk Management recommends the following when renting a passenger vehicle or van on University business;

 - Inspect the vehicle before leaving the lot and upon return.
 Make sure the rental company is informed and has a record of any pre-existing damages;

 - If the employee purchased the CDW for a passenger vehicle or a van rental and is involved in an accident, follow the rental car/van company’s procedures for claims (US RENTALS ONLY)

-- If the employee did not use the codes to obtain the CDW and elected to use the University’s insurance coverage (US RENTALS ONLY) and is involved in an accident, complete the rental car or van company’s accident report and notify your supervisor and the Risk Management Department 315.443.4011, FAX 315.
-443.1154 within 48 hours for further instructions.
+- If the employee did not use the codes to obtain the CDW and elected to use the University’s insurance coverage (US RENTALS ONLY) and is involved in an accident, complete the rental car or van company’s accident report and notify your supervisor and the Risk Management Department, RiskAdmin@syr.edu, 315.443.4011, FAX 315.
+443.3122 within 48 hours for further instructions.

 - Whether you purchased the coverage through the rental company or utilized the University’s insurance (US rentals only for University insurance), in the event of an accident involving a “third party” (e.g. another vehicle) and potential third party liability for bodily injury or property damage, Accident Report Form and notify the rental vehicle company, your supervisor and Risk Management 315.443.4011, FAX 315.443.4011 within 48 hours.
-DO NOT ADMIT ANY LIABILITY FOR THE ACCIDENT.
+DO NOT ADMIT ANY FAULT/LIABILITY FOR THE ACCIDENT.

 - For rentals outside the United States, Risk Management requires the renter to purchase the insurance offered by the rental company.
 This includes the purchase of CDW coverage.